KelianB/movie-script-parser/README.md

 ## Performance

-The parser is flexible enough to performs well on most screenplays.
+The parser is flexible enough to perform well on most screenplays.
 It does however fail on some of the very inconsistent ones due to its rule-based nature.